braun01/cs50_web_activities/README.md

 # CS50 Web Activities

+## Week 5: User Experience/Interaction and React
+Example solution to the React activity will be posted after section in the `week5` directory.
+Code for the CSS animation activity is already available in the same directory.
+Section slides can be found [here](https://docs.google.com/presentation/d/1oCrXw_t4TP7uCuEjLe9wMPC5tXm0hg0Cm1ossaEiOrQ/edit?usp=sharing).

+### Goal:
+Using React, implement a Quizzlet Lite app that lets a user view a deck of hardcoded flash cards.
+The user should be able to click on the cards to view the opposite side of the card.
+The user should also be able to see the previously answered cards.

+The Django app has already been fully configured.
+Although this activity uses hardcoded flash cards, you could also imagine writing an API to pull card info out of a model.

+#### Where to start:
+1. `git pull` to pick up any updates, or clone the repo if you have not already.
+2. Take a read through `templates/index.html`, and `static/styles/style.css` (if you wish).
+Note that `index.html` is pretty empty.
+3. Open up `static/scripts/script.js` and read through the existing skeleton code.
+4. Start by trying to render the first card out of the Deck.
+5. Add buttons and event handlers to advance the cards.
+6. Update the Card component to respond to user clicks.
+7. Update your button handlers to display previously viewed cards in their respective divs using the `renderSeenCards()` function.

 ## Week 4: Javascript
 Example solution will be posted after section in the `week4/` directory.
 Section slides can be found [here](https://docs.google.com/presentation/d/1Ekawt2oZqhu-2gc5Lv5Bm-x0zohPqI9SAF2vkKokOF0/edit?usp=sharing).